 If you’ve got kids, you’ll be only too aware of the increasing influence of TV, video games and the internet on their lives.
 Naturally we all want to create a good balance between screen time and other hobbies, and today’s guest post looks at positive steps we can take as parents to encourage healthy habits in our children – and ourselves too!

 TV, video games and the internet are excellent sources of entertainment and education for both kids and adults, but too much exposure can have unhealthy effects on the mind and body.
 Learning has become even more fun with the advent of computers, laptops, tablets and other handheld devices, but they bring along some threats as well.
-This is because physical activity is minimised to a great extent, which can lead to problems such as obesity, diabetes, eye strain, sleep disorders, anxiety and depression.
+In addition to issues around internet safety, physical activity is minimised to a great extent, which can lead to problems such as obesity, diabetes, eye strain, sleep disorders, anxiety and depression.

 In fact, children aged between 8 and 12 years play video games for about 13 hours per week.
 And children in the United States watch TV for an average of four hours every day, which is double the recommendation from the American Academy of Paediatrics.